Yamanami Keisuke: Death

 Some time after the Zenzaiya incident he tried to escape the Shinsengumi, despite the regulation against deserters.
-As a result, he committed seppuku with Okita as his Kaishakunin on March 20 (lunar calendar February 23), 1865.
+As a result, he committed seppuku with Okita as his kaishakunin on March 20 (lunar calendar February 23), 1865.
 There are several speculations on Yamanami's reason to escape, including a theory that Yamanami committed suicide without ever leaving the Shinsengumi.
-Another theory is Yamanami lost hope about Shogunate's future and was disillusioned about Tokugawa Yoshinobu political decisions, but when forced to choose between his friends and Justice, he decided to commit an honorable suicide and escape scandal.
+Another theory is Yamanami lost hope about Shogunate's future and was disillusioned about the political decisions of Tokugawa Yoshinobu, but when forced to choose between his friends and justice, he decided to commit an honorable suicide and escape scandal.

-In Shinsengumi : the Shogun's Last Samurai Corps by Romulus Hillsborough there is something mentioned about Yamanami's escape.
-The following is quoted from this book:The trouble with Yamanami seems to have originated over a disagreement in philosophy, though Shimosawa also cites a bitter rivalry with the other vice commander, Hijikata Toshizo.
+In Shinsengumi: The Shogun's Last Samurai Corps by Romulus Hillsborough, reference is made to the possibility of Yamanami having escaped:The trouble with Yamanami seems to have originated over a disagreement in philosophy, though Shimosawa also cites a bitter rivalry with the other vice commander, Hijikata Toshizo.
 Yamanami was apparently vexed over the lately inflated self-importance of Kondo and Hijikata.
 He felt that they had forgotten the original purpose for which the members of the Shieikan had enlisted in the "loyal and patriotic" corps.
 The unyielding will to power that had lately consumed his erstwhile friends had diminished their former patriotic ideals.
 According to most sources, Yamanami's vexation was exacerbated sometime early in 1865, when Kondo and Hijikata, unhappy with their cramped headquarters at Mibu, decided to move to a more spacious location at Nishihonganji Temple in the southwest of the city.
 The temple priests were perplexed over the decision.
 Their attempts to rebuff the Shinsengumi were ignored by Kondo and Hijikata.
 Yamanami objected to what he considered coercion of Buddhist priests.
-"Certainly there are many other suitable places, " he admonished Kondo, and suggested that his commander reconsider.
+"Certainly there are many other suitable places," he admonished Kondo, and suggested that his commander reconsider.
 But his commander would not reconsider, and Yamanami resolved to pay the ultimate price.
 He composed a farewell letter explaining the reasons he could no longer, in good conscience, risk his life under Kondo's command.
-Then he defected.In short, this is the most accepted theory in regard of Yamanami's reason to leave the Shinsengumi, even though officially it is still a mystery.
-In addition, Hillsborough's source in regard of the rivalry between Yamanami and Hijikata, Shimosawa Kan's Shinsengumi Shimatsuki, is in fact categorized as historical fiction.
+Then he defected.This is the most accepted theory in regard of Yamanami's reason to leave the Shinsengumi, though his true reasons remain a mystery.
+In addition, Hillsborough's theorizing of a rivalry between Yamanami and Hijikata in Shimosawa Kan's Shinsengumi Shimatsuki is categorized as historical fiction.